 This guide provides a step-by-step framework for ensuring your custom packaging meets evolving FDA FSMA standards, including material selection, supplier vetting, and audit preparation for 2026.

 If your food packaging fails an FDA audit due to non-compliant inks or undocumented supplier controls, the cost isn't just a fine—it's a product recall, brand damage, and lost shelf space.
+When evaluating FDA FSMA food packaging compliance requirements options, the details matter.
 The GAO's recent report highlighting areas where the FDA has yet to fulfill FSMA mandates signals increased scrutiny, especially on packaging as a preventive control.
 This guide provides a forward-looking, actionable framework to build a compliant packaging program that withstands regulatory audits in 2026 and beyond.

-Why FSMA Compliance is Non-Negotiable for Food Packaging in 2026
+Why FSMA Compliance is Non-Negotiable for Food Packaging in 2026: FDA FSMA Food Packaging Compliance Requirements Guide

 FSMA fundamentally reclassifies food packaging from a simple container to a critical preventive control point.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
 The FDA's evolving enforcement, highlighted by the GAO, means your packaging supplier is now an extension of your food safety plan.
 A non-compliant material can lead to chemical migration, rendering your product adulterated regardless of its internal quality.

 In our experience running packaging for a multinational snack brand, the most common oversight is assuming compliance is solely about the substrate.
-We've seen projects halted because the specified UV coating, while perfect for scuff resistance, lacked the necessary FDA 21 CFR 175.300 compliance for indirect food contact.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
+We've seen projects halted because the specified UV coating, while perfect for scuff resistance, lacked the necessary FDA 21 CFR 175.300 compliance for indirect food contact our team.
 The cost of reprinting 100,000 units far exceeds the upfront diligence.

 Forward-looking brands are now integrating packaging compliance into their annual hazard analysis, as required by 21 CFR Part 117.
-This isn't a retrospective check; it's a proactive, documented process that evaluates every component—board, ink, adhesive, coating—for potential hazards under intended use conditions.
+For FDA FSMA food packaging compliance requirements applications, this is especially relevant.
+This isn't a retrospective check; it's a proactive, documented process that evaluates every component — board, ink, adhesive, coating — for potential hazards under intended use conditions.

 Key FDA Requirements: Labeling, Materials, and Manufacturing